TechRaY/spam-classification/README.md

 4. Run the script to get the accuracy as output.
 More features can be added to dataset by changing the python script.
 5. To use the libSVm , setup it up using the instructionsin libSVM package.
 6. Run the matlab script to get the accuracy.

+Report on performance of SVM on this particular dataset and the results are included in Analysis.docx file.
+No major feature engineering was done to get the results.
+Many more things can be done to increase the performance of the system.